Three Wishes (film)

 Three Wishes is a 1995 American fantasy drama film directed by Martha Coolidge and starring Patrick Swayze, Mary Elizabeth Mastrantonio and Joseph Mazzello.

 Plot

 In the present, Tom Holman, a family man is beset with financial problems that make him emotionally distant from his family.
-While driving in his car with his wife and two daughters, he almost runs into a man walking into a cemetery.
-Tom's vision of the man causes him to have a flashback to a similar incident in his childhood.
+While driving in his car with his wife and two daughters, he almost runs into a guy walking into a cemetery.
+Tom's vision of the man causes him to have a flashback to a similar incident in his early life.